rs/rest-layer/README.md

 ## Pagination

-Pagination is supported on collection URLs using `page` and `limit` query-string parameters.
-If you don't define a default pagination limit using `PaginationDefaultLimit` resource configuration parameter, the resource won't be paginated until you provide the `limit` query-string parameter.
+Pagination is supported on collection URLs using the `page` and `limit` query-string parameters, and can be used for resource list view URLs with request method `GET` and `DELETE`.
+If you don't define a default pagination limit using `PaginationDefaultLimit` resource configuration parameter, the resource won't be paginated for list `GET` requests until you provide the `limit` query-string parameter.
+The `PaginationDefaultLimit` does not apply to list `DELETE` requests, but the `limit` and `page` parameters may still be used to delete a subset of items.

 If your collections are large enough, failing to define a reasonable `PaginationDefaultLimit` parameter may quickly render your API unusable.

 ## Skipping

 Skipping of resource items is defined through the `skip` query-string parameter.
-The `skip` value is a positive integer defining the number of items to skip when querying for items.
+The `skip` value is a positive integer defining the number of items to skip when querying for items, and can be applied for requests with method `GET` or `DELETE`.

-To use a resource field with the `skip` parameter, the field must be defined on the resource.

 Skip the first 10 items of the result: